kesepkina/BikeRentalSystem/README.md

 # Bike Rental System "GO!"
 ## Project Overview
 The website provides an opportunity to rent bicycles of various types.
 It works like a platform, where landlords can list available bicycles with including information and individual price list.
 Tenants choose suitable type and number of bicycles, appropriate dates and get filtered list of available offers.
+After choosing the best option they send an application for certain dates.
+Landlord confirms the application.
 ## User Roles
 - Client
   - Editing personal information in the profile;
   - Viewing information about available bicycles and rental points;
   - Searching and applying for bike rental for specific dates;
-  - Leaving feedback for rented bicycle and rental point.
+  - Leaving feedback for rented bicycles and rental points.
 - Landlord
   - Adding new rental points and bicycles and removing existing ones;
   - Editing information about added rental points and bicycles;